Last Updated: April 17, 2025

 Personal Life

-Cosby has been married to wife Camille since 1964, and the couple had five children.
-Their son Ennis, at age 27, was murdered in January 1997 in an attempted robbery while he was changing a flat tire on the side of the interstate.
-Their daughter Ensa died of renal disease while awaiting a kidney transplant in February 2018.
-In 2016, Cosby's attorneys revealed he is now legally blind.
-The Cosby's have three grandchildren and in 2021 moved back to their home in Shelbourne, Massachusetts, leaving their home in Elkings, Pennsylvania behind.
+Cosby has been married to his wife Camille since 1964, and the couple had five children.
+Their son Ennis was murdered in January 1997 at the age of 27 in an attempted robbery while he was changing a flat tire on the side of the interstate.
+Their daughter, Ensa, died of renal disease while awaiting a kidney transplant in February 2018.
+In 2016, Cosby's attorneys revealed he was legally blind.
+In 2021, Bill and Camille moved back to their home in Shelbourne, Massachusetts, leaving their home in Elkin Park, Pennsylvania.

 Matt Rourke-Pool/Getty Images